gofiber/fiber/middleware/basicauth/README.md

 # Basic Authentication
 Basic Authentication middleware [Fiber](https://github.com/gofiber/fiber) that provides an HTTP basic authentication.
-It calls the next handler for valid credentials and [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) or custom response for missing or invalid credentials.
+It calls the next handler for valid credentials and [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) or a custom response for missing or invalid credentials.

 ### Table of Contents
 - [Signatures](#signatures)